In the midst of this pandemic, many people have been forced to think about changing careers.

 - What does a ‘gestor’ do in Spain and why you’ll need one

-As for my efforts to get the job done, I will spare you the gory details; we have all been there after all haven't we?
-Suffice to say, as we creep closer and closer to the December 31st Brexit deadline, I wake up in the middle of the night thinking about it.
+As for my efforts to get the job done, I will spare you the gory details; we have all been there after all haven’t we?
+As we crept closer and closer to the December 31st Brexit deadline, I woke up in the middle of the night thinking about it.